Market Power Part 2: How Firms Chase Profit (And What Happens When They Don’t)

 You’re not rich, but you’re not in the red either.
 Economists call this zero economic profit, but it’s not “zero profit” in everyday terms - it covers all costs, just not more.

-For many businesses, especially in perfect or monopolistic competition, this is the long-run norm.
+For many businesses, especially in perfect competition or monopolistic competition, this is the long-run norm.
 It’s enough to keep going, but not enough to buy a yacht.

 Average revenue (AR) refers to the median price received from the sale of a good or service.